natario1/CameraView/README.md

 *Post-processing videos or want to reduce video size before uploading?
 Take a look at our [Transcoder](https://github.com/natario1/Transcoder).*

+*Like the project, make profit from it, or simply want to thank back?
+Please consider [donating](https://natario1.github.io/CameraView/extra/donate)!*

+*Need support, consulting, or have any other business-related question?
+Feel free to <a href="mailto:mat.iavarone@gmail.com">get in touch</a>.*

 # CameraView

 CameraView is a well documented, high-level library that makes capturing pictures and videos easy,